 Bigger Terrarium Needed

 Terrariums for mixed species generally need to be much larger than those for a single species and are more difficult to maintain.
-Extra room is needed to provide the proper environmental conditions and furnishings for each species, as well as allowing each species its own space to hunt and interact somewhat naturally.
+The extra room is needed to provide the proper environmental conditions and furnishings for each species, as well as allowing each species its own space to hunt and interact somewhat naturally.
 Crowding different species together in a small tank can be a recipe for disaster.

 Carnivorous critters are usually not picky eaters and will try to eat smaller cagemates of any species.
 This still applies to animals (lizards, frogs, salamanders) that are largely insectivorous; most of these will not hesitate to hunt other small animals given the opportunity—especially if confined in a tank with them.
 Also consider the stress you place on an animal, confining it in close quarters with a potential predator.